Bizboard/arva-js/esdoc-res/tutorial.md

-# What's Arva?
+# What's Arva JS?

-Arva solves the problem of **layout** and **animation** without the need to bother with CSS nor HTML.
+Arva JS solves the problem of **layout** and **animation** without the need to bother with CSS nor HTML.
 While CSS is still used for **styling** of the content, whereas **positioning** and **sizing** is handled through different processes.
-Arva astracts away some of the concerns that many front-end developers face, where even modern paradigms like `flex-box` won't be necessary anymore.
+Arva astracts away some of the concerns that many front-end developers face, which includes CSS deep-dives and directives like `display: inline-block` `margin:auto`, `position:relative`, `clear:left`, `float: right`, `zoom: 1` `overflow: auto`, `-webkit-box-sizing: border-box` and so on.

+Even modern paradigms like flexbox won't be necessary anymore.
+Let's get started.

 ## Animations and states